 D-Air Lab has taken up the challenge of UNLESS to design a garment that meets the needs of scholars and researchers in Antarctica, giving life to the Antarctica Suit.
 This highly technological garment is composed of an underwear and an external cover that allow explorers to work in the harsh conditions of Antarctica for an estimated time of two hours, keeping the vital conditions stable and facilitating movements.
-The suit was successfully tested during the XXXVI Italian Expedition to Antarctica and the prototype is exhibited in “Antarctic Resolution”, an exhibition by Giulia Foscari / UNLESS held in the Central Pavilion of the Giardini of the Venice Biennale on the occasion of the 2021 Architecture Biennale.
+The prototype is exhibited in “Antarctic Resolution”, an exhibition by Giulia Foscari / UNLESS held in the Central Pavilion of the Giardini of the Venice Biennale on the occasion of the 2021 Architecture Biennale.

 image credits: NASA IceBridge flight surveying the Antarctic.

 Courtesy of © Paolo Pellegrin/ Magnum Photos.